Berry curvature, spin Hall effect and nonlinear optical response in moir\'e transition metal dichalcogenide heterobilayers: Terahertz optical responses

-Figure \ref{fig:fig3}~(b) shows the photon energy dependence of the shift current photoconductivity $\sigma_{xx}^y (\omega)$ at different PMF strength $B_0$, where the Fermi energy is in the gap between first and second moir\'{e} bands.
-We note that (i) the order of photoconductivity is $\sim 10^4$ $\mu\text{A}$$\cdot$nm/V$^2$, which is giant and in the same order as the one in twist bilayer graphene \cite{chaudhary2022shift}; (ii) the photoconductivity curve develops two peaks and their separation increases with the PMF strength.
+Figure.\ref{fig:fig5}~(b) shows the photon energy dependence of the shift current photoconductivity $\sigma_{xx}^y (\omega)$ at different PMF strength $B_0$, where the Fermi energy is in the gap between the first and the second moir\'{e} bands.
+We note that (i) the order of photoconductivity is $\sim 10^5$ $\mu\text{A}\cdot nm/\text{V}^2$, which is very large and is in the same order as the one in twist bilayer graphene \cite{chaudhary2022shift}; (ii) the photoconductivity curve develops two peaks and their separation increases with the PMF strength.

-The two peaks stems from the concentration of Berry curvature near $K_m$ and $-K_m$ pockets, and the photon energy difference between the two peaks stems the shifting the Dirac mass by PMF in opposite way at $K_m$ and $-K_m$ pockets.
-In other words, the separation of two peaks can be estimated by the gap difference at $K$ and $-K$ points, which we denote as $E_d$.
-As shown in Supplementary Note 3, $E_d$ can be solved as
+The two peaks stem from the concentration of Berry curvature near $K_m$ and $-K_m$ pockets.
+The photon energy difference of the two peaks reflects the opposite shifting of the Dirac mass by PMF at $K_m$ and $-K_m$ pockets.
+In other words, the separation of two peaks can be estimated by the gap difference at $K$ and $-K$ points, which we denote as $E_d$. $E_d$ can be also solved from the three-band continuum model near $\pm K_m$ as well, which gives

-In the inside panel of Fig.\ref{fig:fig3}~(b), we compare the peak to peak frequency difference $\Delta \hbar \omega$ between numerical result (from continuum model) and theoretical calculation (in Eq.(9)), which shows a good agreement.
-The $\Delta \hbar \omega$ is monochromatically linear with $B_0$ and is about $9$ meV when $B_0=50$ T, which is resolvable in a terahertz optical measurement.
+In Fig.\ref{fig:fig5}~(c) and (d), we compare the peak to peak frequency difference $E_d$ between the numerical result (from continuum model) and theoretical calculation (in Eq.~(\ref{Eq11})), which shows a good agreement.
+Fig.\ref{fig:fig5}~(c) and (d) show the $B_0$ and $\phi_c$ dependence of $E_d$, respectively.
+The $E_d$ is monochromatically linear with $B_0$ and periodic with $\phi_c$, where $E_d$ increases to $9$ meV when $B_0=50$ T with $\phi_c=0.4$ $\pi$.
+The peak separation on shift current photoconductivity curve in principle is resolvable in a terahertz optical measurement.
+Moreover, the peak intensity at higher $\hbar\omega$ decreases and has a redshift, while the lower energy peak has a blueshift and the intensity increases with $B_0$.
+This is because the interband Berry connection $r_{mn}$ gets enhanced when the gap at $K_m$ pocket gets smaller (Fig.\ref{fig:fig5}~a).